Diabetes During Pregnancy

 into cells of the body to be used as fuel.
 When glucose can’t enter the cells, it

 builds up in the blood.
-This is called high blood sugar (hyperglycemia).
+This leads to high blood sugar (hyperglycemia).

 High blood sugar can cause problems all over the body.
 It can damage blood vessels